modelon-community/Assimulo/doc/sphinx/source/tutorial_imp.rst

-Implicit Problems (Commonly DAEs)
+Implicit Problems (DAEs)
 =================================

-In the next sections we show how to use the solver IDA to solve an implicit ordinary differential equation (commonly DAE) on the form,
+In the next sections we show how to use the solver IDA to solve an implicit ordinary differential equation (DAE) on the form,

 .. math::